obidea/semantika-musicbrainz/README.md

 2. Download it and extract the ZIP file into your local directory.
 3. Download the mapping files from [termalxml/](https://github.com/obidea/semantika-musicbrainz/tree/master/termalxml) and place them together with the CLI extraction.
 Notice that you might have downloaded the configuration file as well (mbzdb.cfg.xml).
 4. Download the sample dataset from [sample-data/](https://github.com/obidea/semantika-musicbrainz/tree/master/sample-data) and extract the ZIP into your local directory.
 The ZIP file contains a self-contained H2 database.
-5. Copy-and-paste a JAR file called `h2-1.3.xxx.jar` to `jdbc/` in CLI home folder.
+5. Browse the H2 home folder and copy-and-paste a JAR file called h2-1.3.xxx.jar to `jdbc/` in CLI home folder.

 Start Exporting:
 ---------------